Beauty SEO Tips

 STEP 1: Beauty Keyword Research

-• Younger Age Demographics / Millennials.
+• Younger age demographics / Millennials

-• Ageing Population
+• Ageing population

-• Cruelty-free, vegan and 100% organic brand products.
+• Cruelty-free, vegan, or 100% organic beauty buyers

-• High-end luxury consumers.
+• High-end luxury consumers

 Based on the target audience, this step involves identifying the target search terms to feed into your SEO & Brand Content strategy.